 Where did your interest in Law come from?

 Being the middle child, I had lots of opportunities to argue with my two brothers.
 It occurred to me that I really enjoyed arguing.
-Law was the natural choice.
-I also thought it was incredibly relevant, interesting and I thought I would enjoy the challenge.
+Law was a natural choice.
+I also thought it was incredibly relevant, and interesting and I thought I would enjoy the challenge.